How To Understand Buy-Sell Agreements

 Stock Transfers

-One alternative to an asset purchase is a stock transfer where the buyer purchases stock but doesn’t acquire successor liability; however, the purchaser does acquire the entity which retains all its liabilities.
+One alternative to an asset purchase is a stock transfer, where the buyer purchases stock but doesn’t acquire successor liability.
+However, the purchaser does acquire the entity, which retains all its liabilities.

-Sometimes, the parties will agreed to transfer only a percentage of the business.
+Sometimes, the parties will agree to transfer only a percentage of the business.
 This occurs when cash is needed or when an employee or the owner’s children are going to buy into the business.

 Owner’s Agreement